 Nutrition and Benefits of Beef Tenderloin

 Like all beef cuts, the tenderloin is high in protein and contains a significant amount of the B vitamins.
 It's also comparatively low in fat and a source for minerals such as selenium, zinc, phosphorus, iron, magnesium, and potassium.

-Tenderloin fits the United States Department of Agriculture's classification of lean beef, which must contain less than 10 grams of total fat and 4.5 grams of saturated fat per 3-ounce serving.
+Tenderloin fits the United States Department of Agriculture's classification of lean beef, which must contain less than 10 grams of total fat and 4.5 grams of saturated fat per a nearly 3.5-ounce serving.
 However, tenderloin contains more than 1,200 calories per pound, and most actual servings weigh double or even triple the 3-ounces used to calculate the nutrition profile.